arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 ### How it happened

-Half an hour earlier in **Bekebel Citadel**'s **Great Hall**, thousands of kobolds are gathered to witness **Babanak the Great** reveal the latest gift he made for Tuvdak.
+Half an hour earlier in **Bekebel Great Hall**, thousands of kobolds are gathered to witness **Babanak the Great** reveal the latest gift he made for Tuvdak.
 Babanak stands at the front of the stage at the head of the hall, with **Lomon the Warrior** and two other soldiers at his side.
 At the back of the stage stands **Paparnad the Mystic**, and sitting next to him is **Elned the Wise**.

 Babanak steps forward.
 Then, his voice magically amplified, he addresses the massive crowd.